johnjago/awesome-theravada/README.md

 - [Allowing Things to Arise](http://buddhanet.net/4noble19.htm) - How to handle the desire to get rid of negative mind states.
 - [Grasping and Clining](http://www.buddhanet.net/budasa7.htm) - The four different kinds of attachment and how to eliminate the causes of those attachments.
 - [Letting Go](http://buddhanet.net/4noble14.htm) - Letting go through contemplation, explained with concrete examples.
+- [ThoughtCo](https://www.thoughtco.com/buddhism-4133165) - Clear and well-written series on Buddhism by Barbara O'Brien, with many references to the Pāli Canon.

 ## Blogs